SajadJalilian/SajadJalilian.github.io/README.md

 # Hi, my name is Sajad Jalilian

-I’m an old-time geek!
-I love programming and creating web applications.
-I Try to write code for humans, machines eventually will understand it anyway!!
-I believe in minimalism in life and code, Less is better.
+I’m an old-time geek who loves programming.
+I Try to write code for humans; machines eventually will understand it anyway!
+I believe in minimalism in life and the code, Less code to write means less code to maintain!

-I'm interested in the whole web application development life cycle; from small apps with a handful of users to hundreds of microservices with millions of users.
-Engineering, designing, and implementing them just excite me.
+Before anything, I consider myself a valuable tool to solve problems; It doesn't matter what kind of problems I face; I will find the most reasonable solution for it, sooner or later.

 [Checkout my CV](https://docs.google.com/document/d/1Ora0BHxnr5tIOO2hEpyL08xoYTx5_glb4m4GRz4riks/edit?usp=sharing)